telerik/maui-docs/maui-getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started with Telerik .NET MAUI controls
+page_title: Getting Started with Telerik .NET MAUI Controls
 description: Getting Started with .NET MAUI - Telerik UI controls for .NET MAUI
 slug: maui-getting-started
 tags: .net maui, ui for .net maui, .net maui controls
-position: 1
+position: 10
 ---

 # Getting Started

 This guide provides the information you need to start using the Telerik UI for .NET MAUI suite - it includes instructions about the available installation approaches, the required dependencies as well as links to additional resources.

-## Setup Your .NET MAUI App
+## Set Up Your .NET MAUI Application

 Before you start with the installation of Telerik UI for .NET MAUI, ensure that you have a running .NET MAUI application.
 Information about what are the exact steps to get started with Microsoft .NET MAUI and what are the system requirements are described inside the [Microsoft .NET MAUI Official Documentation](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).